nimiq/nimiq.github.io/tutorials/nano-client-1-basics.md

 };
 ```

 **The Nano Client is set up!
-It connected, synced with the network, and established consensus!**
+It connects, syncs with the network, and establishes consensus!**

 ## Next Steps

+**Your turn!**

-**Your turn!** Follow the link below to see the prototype in action and mess around with it.
+Follow the link below to see the prototype in action and mess around with it.
 Open the dev tools in your browser (press F12) to see the full log output from the Nano Client.
 Some lines will be in red and similar to
 `Can’t establish a connection to the server at ws://some.address.com:8443/`.